Becomingw/MedspiderPlus/README_en.md

 ### Simplified Method

-Download the `Medspider+.7z` file from the releases section, extract it, and double-click `run.vsb` to start the application.
+Download the `Medspider+.7z` file from the releases section, extract it, and double-click `run.vbs` to start the application.

 ## Usage